ArnauAlti/LIS-CineMate/recomender/README.md

 QUICK START:
-1. Build and run (Make sure to be in the recomender directory): docker build -f Dockerfile -t movie-recommender . docker run -p 8000:8000 movie-recommender
+1. Build and run (Make sure to be in the recomender directory): docker build -f Dockerfile -t movie-recommender . docker run -it -p 8000:8000 movie-recommender

 TESTING OPTIONS: